FoundHealth is created by contributors like you! edit Edit comments Comments

 Read more about Melanoma and Surgery.

-There are a number of chemotherapies that are used to treat melanoma.
-In some cases they are used on their own, and in other cases they are combined together, or combined with other therapies (such a...
+There are a number of chemotherapies that are used in melanoma treatment.
+In some cases they are used on their own, and in other cases they are combined together, or combined with other therapies...

 Read more about Melanoma and Chemotherapy.